Recipes, Sausage Recipes, Venison Recipes

 George’s toad in the hole recipe

 My toad in the hole recipe is one of the classic dishes from the back catalogue of British cuisine.
 It’s a dish of pure comfort and the perfect home for venison sausages.
 I’m not entirely sure if toad in the hole ever actually involved a toad – it doesn’t seem beyond the realms of possibility – but, regardless, it has definitely taken on a more appetising guise in the modern kitchen.
 Nowadays, sausages are typically found snuggled into their undulating blanket of Yorkshire pudding batter, making for a particularly pleasing situation.
 No need to get too clever with it; a well-made onion gravy and some greens are the best accompaniments.
-Creamy mashed potatoes too, if you so please.
+Creamy mashed potato recipe too, if you so please.

 An overhead shot of a toad in the hole in a cast iron skillet, with a plate of cabbage, a bowl of mash potato and a pot of onion gravy surrounding it.